NAAC COVID-19 Safety Protocols

-- Although we will no longer be checking temperature on every visitor, we will continue to be screening visitors & patients.
-It is very important that you answer the questions completely and follow given instructions.
-Even mild respiratory symptoms for one could cause significant health problems for our older patients or those with asthma, chronic obstructive pulmonary disease (COPD), and immunodeficiencies.
+- Although we will no longer be checking the temperature of every visitor, we will continue to be screening visitors & patients.
+It is crucial that you answer the questions entirely and follow the given instructions.
+For one, even mild respiratory symptoms could cause significant health problems for our young & older patients & those with asthma, chronic obstructive pulmonary disease (COPD), or are immunocompromised.

-- If you exhibit symptoms during the visit not caused by one of our procedures, we may ask you to leave to help protect others.
+- If you exhibit symptoms during the visit not caused by one of our procedures or are unable to comply with our safety protocols, we may ask you to leave to help protect others.

-Have you OR a close contact* been recently sick (<14 days) with one or the following symptoms?
+Have you OR a close contact* been recently sick (<14 days) with one of the following symptoms?

 - Shortness of breath/trouble breathing